xuru/xuru.recipe.android/README.rst

     packages there are to install type ``android list sdk -a`` on the command line after the sdk has been installed.
 The name must be a unique sub-string of the names listed.

+``dryrun``
+    Set this to any of True, False, true, false, 1, 0 to set the boolean value.
+    This determines whether or not to include the command line switch --dry-mode.

+``force``
+    Set this to any of True, False, true, false, 1, 0 to set the boolean value.
+    Forces replacement of a package or its parts, even if something has been modified.

 Binaries Installed
 ------------------